Inside: Are your kids bored? Solve two things at once — get your kids reading and engaging in creative and independent play with these fun books!

 Books About Daydreaming and Imagination

-Sometimes in summer or on vacation when the days start to meld together, you feel as if you suddenly found more time.
+Sometimes in summer or on vacation or quarantine when the days start to meld together, you feel as if you suddenly found more time.
 And in those slow hours, you start to let your mind wander.

 These books help your kids get excited to simply let their imaginations guide their days.
 As one reviewer of Inside my Imagination states, “This beautiful book is sure to stimulate a child’s own creativity, and help her to believe that she can be whoever she wants to be.”